Call 911 if your child is constipated and:

 - Have your toddler stay on the potty or toilet for 10 minutes each time.

-- Have your toddler keep her feet on the floor when she's on the potty.
-Use a foot stool if she is on the toilet.
+- Have your toddler keep their feet on the floor when they are on the potty.
+Use a foot stool if they are on the toilet.

 - Reward your child for having a bowel movement.